afentonjr/BayES-Lab/README.md

 #### General

-This module estimates the composition of redox-active species in an electrolyte, and currently accepts both CVs and CSWVs as inputs.
+This module estimates the composition of an analyte solution, and currently accepts both CVs and CSWVs as inputs.

 <b>Inputs</b>
 - <b>data:</b> a single voltammogram from which compounds will be estimated
 - <b>params:</b> input parameters necessary for the module to operate.
 Examples include the working electrode radius, the temperature, and the solution resistance
 - <b>ninitguess:</b> number of initial guesses to be conducted
 - <b>lib:</b> the library to be referenced for compound identification
-- <b>bsubtract:</b> the (difference) current when no redox-active species is present; used for background correction (&mu;A for CSW voltammetry, mA for CV)
+- <b>bsubtract:</b> the (difference) current when no analytes are present; used for background correction (&mu;A for CSW voltammetry, mA for CV)
-- <b>data_ref:</b> voltammogram of the redox-active compound of interest and a second compound used to calibrate a pseudoreference electrode to a known redox event
+- <b>data_ref:</b> voltammogram of the analyte of interest and a second compound used to calibrate a pseudoreference electrode to a known redox event
 - <b>data_bgref:</b> voltammogram of only the compound used to calibrate the pseudoreference; used to calibrate the background current
 - <b>prior:</b> prior probabilities for each electron transfer mechanism.
 Used in Bayes' Rule
 - <b>type:</b> numerical input to determine whether a CV or CSW voltammetry is being analyzed

 <b>Outputs</b>
-- <b>P:</b> probability of each compound being present in the electrolyte
+- <b>P:</b> probability of each analyte being present in the analyte solution
-- <b>conc0:</b> the estimated concentrations of the compounds estimated using regression alone (mol m<sup>-3</sup>)
+- <b>conc0:</b> the estimated concentrations of the analytes from regression alone (mol m<sup>-3</sup>)
-- <b>concfinal:</b> the estimated concentrations of the compounds estimated using both regression and binary hypothesis testing (should be more accurate than conc0, in units of mol m<sup>-3</sup>)
+- <b>concfinal:</b> the concentrations of the analytes estimated using both regression and binary hypothesis testing (should be more accurate than conc0, in units of mol m<sup>-3</sup>)
 - <b>conclbfinal:</b> lower bound estimate of concfinal (mol m<sup>-3</sup>)
 - <b>concubfinal:</b> upper bound estimate of concfinal (mol m<sup>-3</sup>)
 - <b>Estep:</b> the post-corrected potential data (V vs. ref)